techidaily/site-windows11/source/_posts/the-future-of-personal-computing-transforming-window-11-widgets.md

  You might want to read the full story when you come across an interesting news headline in the Widgets panel.
 And the link to that story should ideally open on your default internet browser.
 However, the Widgets capability in Windows 11 doesn't allow that.
 It will keep opening links on Microsoft Edge even after you set any other browser as default.

  To offer greater flexibility, Microsoft should allow users to change the default browser for Widgets.
-Here is our guide on[changing the default browser on Windows 11](https://www.makeuseof.com/windows-11-change-default-browser/) if you are unfamiliar with the steps.
+Here is our guide on [changing the default browser on Windows 11](https://www.makeuseof.com/windows-11-change-default-browser/) if you are unfamiliar with the steps.

 ## 8\.
 Fixing Bugs And Improving Reliability

  The Widgets experience in Windows 11 won't be satisfactory if it is buggy and unreliable.
 All the efforts Microsoft puts into making Widgets more customizable and feature-rich will go in vain if the company does not address bugs promptly.
 The software giant must address bugs in Widgets as early as possible besides continuing its work towards adding new features, thus ensuring a more reliable experience.

- Meanwhile, you can quickly[fix Windows 11 Widgets when they stop working](https://www.makeuseof.com/windows-11-widgets-not-working/) .
+ Meanwhile, you can quickly [fix Windows 11 Widgets when they stop working](https://www.makeuseof.com/windows-11-widgets-not-working/) .

 ## Will Microsoft Improve the Widgets Experience in Windows 11?